HAVE YOU FORGOTTEN ME?

 “Oh, I’m sorry to hear that, George.
 Don’t worry, I’ll speak with Kate about this and I’m certain she’ll be happy to get back in the saddle!”

 “Very well then.
-I’ll be going now, my daughter invited me for the lunch so I don’t want to be late.
+I’ll be going now, a friend of mine invited me for the lunch so I don’t want to be late.
 Have a nice day!
 Bye bye!”

 “Bye George!
 I’ll see you around!”